mbwhite/documents/NEW-GettingStarted.md

 3. If this is the first time, you'll need to download the fabric first.
 If you have already downloaded then first start the fabric, and create a Composer profile.
 After that you can then choose to stop the fabric, and start it again later.
 Alternatively to completely clean up you can teardown the Fabric and the Composer profile.

-All the scritps will be in the directory `~/fabric-tools`  A typical sequence  for Hyperledger Composer use would be
+All the scripts will be in the directory `~/fabric-tools`  A typical sequence  for Hyperledger Composer use would be

 ```
 $ cd ~/fabric-tools